paulsump/subdivide/README.md

 ## TODO

-- Create coordinates for tetrahedron (top half of octahedron)
+- Create coordinates for octahedron.
-- Create coords of top half of icosahedron by subdividing at 'midpoint' along tetrahedron's edges, where 'midpoint' is the golden ratio.
+- Create coords of icosahedron by subdividing at 'midpoint' along octahedron's edges, where ' midpoint' is the golden ratio.
-- Mirror top to bottom to create icosahedron.
 - Subdivide with frequency 3.
 - Color the black parts of the football and push everything out to unit radius.